leo-smi/Telegram_Bot_PythonAnywhere/README.md

-# telegram-bot-pythonanywhere
+# Telegram Bot PythonAnywheree
-How to make a Telegram bot and deploy in pythonanywhere
+How to make a Telegram bot and deploy in PythonAnywhere

 Pyhonanywhere have a free python code project deploy plan, so I decide to make a Telegram bot.